HariSekhon/Knowledge-Base/informatica.md

 jdbc:mysql://x.x.x.x:3306/my-db?useSSL=false
 ```

-The `useSSL=false` setting was crucial for the connection to succeed on plain RDS and fails without it.
-Informatica
+The `useSSL=false` setting is often needed for the connection to succeed as most databases don't have SSL
-documentation was missing this.
+configured on their ports.
+Informatica documentation was missing this.

 Use the same [JDBC](jdbc.md) jar version as the database, eg. check the RDS configuration tab `Engine version` field.